freesewing/freesewing/markdown/org/newsletter/2024q4/en.md

 open source maintainer apologizing for being busy.

-However, this was the first time this feeling crossed over from _phew, this is a lot_ into _I can't do this any longer_ teritory.
+However, this was the first time this feeling crossed over from _phew, this is a lot_ into _I can't do this any longer_ territory.

 It's always darkest before dawn, and now that I've acknowledged that there's a problem and came up with a plan to deal with it (which I'll get to in a second)